-Curated and presented by FADO Performance Art Centre in the context of the 7a*11d International Festival of Performance Art and sponsored by The Images Festival.
+Curated and presented by FADO Performance Art Centre in the context of the 9th 7a*11d International Festival of Performance Art

 Thanks to the men that participated in Small Acts of Great Significance.
 The final work was created by Teresa Dillon with Roy Mitchell, Andrew J. Paterson, Ken Fraser and Joe Borowiec.

-7A*11D is a not-for-profit, artist-driven collective that curates and produces the 7a11d International Festival of Performance Art—English Canada’s oldest ongoing biennial of performance art.
-7A*11D was established in 1997 by a group of performance artists, collectives, and organizers, eager to develop a forum for performance art in Toronto.
-The first 7A*11D International Festival of Performance Art, in August 1997, presented the work of 60 local, national and international artists.
+The Toronto Performance Art Collective (TPAC) is a not-for-profit, artist-driven collective that curates and produces the 7a11d International Festival of Performance Art—English Canada’s oldest ongoing biennial of performance art.
+7a11d was established in 1997 by a group of performance artists, collectives, and organizers, eager to develop a forum for performance art in Toronto.
+The first 7a11d International Festival of Performance Art took place in August 1997 and presented the work of 60 local, national and international artists.
 The 8th edition of the festival takes place from October 21–31, 2010.

 © Teresa Dillon, Small Acts of Great Significance, 2010.
 Jasmine Savoy.